Skip to content

 Is Buenos Aires good for first-time visitors?

 Yes.
 It is one of the strongest first city breaks in South America because it combines culture, food, and manageable structure.
+The city feels large enough to stay interesting while still being legible for travellers who plan by neighborhood.
+That combination makes it a very effective first urban stop on the continent.

 How many days do you need in Buenos Aires?